celineyayifeng/GeoTyper/README.md

 - Path to directory with the FASTQs (--fastqs=$2 in slurm file)
 - Path to samples to use in analysis, i.e., beginning of FASTQ names (--sample=$3 in slurm file)
 - Path to transcriptome reference file / folder (--transcriptome=$4 in slurm file)
-- Ex. sbatch input_cellranger_count.slurm run_count_lymphoma /project/Dolatshahi_Lab/MSDS/Clean_Final/cellranger_lymhoma/test test_sample1,test_sample2,test_sample3 /project/Dolatshahi_Lab/MSDS/Clean_Final/refdata-cellranger-GRCh38-3.0.0
+- Ex. sbatch input_cellranger_count.slurm run_count_lymphoma (insert your directory path)/test test_sample1,test_sample2,test_sample3
+(insert your directory path)/refdata-cellranger-GRCh38-3.0.0

 Example:
 - Name of output directory: run_count_lymphoma